 The 8th was busy!
 We started with lunch at the Maki and Ramen Bar, my favorite sushi restaurant in Edinburgh (suitable for budget travelers).
 Then we parked in the city center and went to check out Edinburgh’s first Cat Cafe.
 Maison de Moggy.
 They have all kinds of cats, including a Sphynx and two Bengals.
 Stacy loves cats even more than I do, and it was her second favorite location in Scotland (after the Loch Ness cruise).
 This is definitely a place I would recommend everyone coming to Edinburgh to visit.
 Well, at least those who like cats.

 After that, we went to Camera Obscura.
 I’d always passed them by as just another tourist trip.
 How wrong I was!
 This place was fantastic, and we felt like kids the whole time we were there.
 They definitely have activities for all ages.
 Too bad I didn’t get a picture of Stacy running into the wall in the mirror maze!

-Finally we went to La Favorita for dinner.
+We went to La Favorita for dinner.
 They’re considered the best pizza in Edinburgh, and I have to agree.
 Can you even imagine a pizza like this?
 A creamy asparagus base laden with stracchino cheese, asparagus spears, the finest porcini mushrooms & slices of speck (cured and spiced pork), finished with a sprinkle of Parmigiano Reggiano and a drizzle of walnut pesto.